lino-framework/book/docs/specs/noi/tickets.rst

 <BLANKLINE>

-When a ticket is site-specific, we simply assign the `site` field.
-We can see all local tickets for a given site object:
+The :class:`TicketsBySite` panel shows all the tickets for a given site object.
+Its default view is a summary:

 >>> welket = tickets.Site.objects.get(name="welket")
 >>> rt.show(tickets.TicketsBySite, welket)
 ... #doctest: -REPORT_UDIFF -SKIP
 New : `#97 <Detail>`__, `#73 <Detail>`__, `#49 <Detail>`__, `#25 <Detail>`__, `#1 <Detail>`__
 Open : `#115 <Detail>`__, `#91 <Detail>`__, `#67 <Detail>`__, `#43 <Detail>`__, `#19 <Detail>`__

+When you open the panel in its own window, you can see the underlying
+table:

 >>> rt.show(tickets.TicketsBySite, welket, nosummary=True)
 ... #doctest: -REPORT_UDIFF -SKIP